-Danger of breakage due to corrosive or abrasive fluids!
+Danger of breakage due to corrosive or abrasive fluids and ambient conditions!

 - ▶ Verify the compatibility of the process fluid with the sensor material. - ► Ensure the resistance of all fluid-wetted materials in the process. - ▶ Keep within the specified pressure and temperature range.